hafen/geogrid/README.md

 Simon Hailstone has looked at [male life expectancy in the South East region of England](http://rpubs.com/Hailstone/326118) using the package.
-Thanks Simon for using\!
+Thanks Simon for using!

 From me:

 This time using the contiguous USA.
 Again, I used set seed and chose some that I liked but I’d recommend you’d do the same.

 ``` r
 input_file2 <- system.file("extdata", "states.json", package = "geogrid")